No-hitter No. 7: Cubs blank Dodgers, tie MLB season record

 The previous combined no-hitter in the majors was Aug.
 3, 2019, when Aaron Sanchez and three Houston relievers blanked Seattle 9-0.

-Buehler took a no-hitter into the eighth inning last Saturday in Arizona, where he tied the Dodgers’ franchise record for consecutive regular-season starts without a loss.
-He made it through six innings Thursday for the 15th time this season, but he has still never beaten the Cubs.
+Buehler took a no-hitter into the eighth inning last Saturday in Arizona, where he tied the Dodgers record for consecutive regular-season starts without a loss.
+He made it through six innings Thursday for the 15th time this season, but he still has never beaten the Cubs.

-Chicago added another run in the seventh when Jason Heyward singled and scored on Jake Marisnick’s single off David Price.
+Chicago added another run in the seventh when Jason Heyward singled and scored on a single by pinch-hitter Jake Marisnick, who was hitting for Davies.

 TRAINER’S ROOM